jmohammadmaleki/OWPCP/README.md

 - Training and Evaluation: Trains the model using the training set and evaluates it on the test set.

 ## Using the Trained Model
-If you want to use a pre-trained OWPC model to predict the LogP of a new molecule, you can use the following code snippet:
+To use the logp_predict function, you need to first import all the necessary modules and run all the functions defined in the OWPCP.py file.
+This ensures that all the required components, such as feature generators and data preparation functions, are available for use.
+Once everything is set up, you can use the following code snippet to predict the LogP value of a given molecule:

-Define the SMILES representation of the molecule
+*Define the SMILES representation of the molecule to be predicted*

 Smi = ['[H]C1=C(Cl)C(Cl)=C(Cl)C2=C(Cl)C(Cl)=C(Cl)C(Cl)=C12']

-Define the path to the trained model
+*Specify the path to the pre-trained OWPC model*

 Path_to_the_model = "Path_to_the_model/model.h5.keras"

-# Example usage
-logp_predict(Smi, Path_to_the_model)
+*Predict the LogP value using the logp_predict function* logp_predict(Smi, Path_to_the_model)